nikithanm/LLM-Wrapper/README.md

-1. Objective & Problem Statement
+1. Objective & Problem Statement-
 The objective of this project was to build an LLM-powered search application that integrates multiple AI models to provide accurate and consolidated responses.
 The project aimed to solve the problem of fragmented AI outputs by allowing inter-LLM conversations before generating a final response.
 Additionally, it provided user management and search history tracking to enhance user experience.

-2. Methods, Approaches & Tools Used
+2. Methods, Approaches & Tools Used-
 To execute the project efficiently, the following technologies were used:
 Backend: Flask (for handling API requests and user authentication)
 Frontend: Streamlit (for an interactive and user-friendly UI)